zchn/j/about.md

 title: About Me
 permalink: /about/
 ---

+You might be looking for this article: [《零信任实践分享》](/j/ztcn/).

 # About Kevin Zhijie Chen

 My [LinkedIn](https://www.linkedin.com/in/kevinchn) page is usually more up-to-date than this page.

 I was a Software Development Manager at Amazon NYC, working on AWS [Security Hub](https://aws.amazon.com/security-hub/).
 I was a Tech Lead at Google New York, working on